firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - ❌ **Unpredictable**: You can't always anticipate which path they'll take
 - ❌ **5-10x more Expensive**: Each decision requires an LLM call ($$), also agents may explore wrong paths before succeeding

-Given that agent-based AI-solutions are easier to implement, easier to extend, and feel more "intelligent",  -- you might be tempted to **always** choose agents over workflows.
+Given that agent-based AI-solutions are easier to implement, easier to extend, and feel more "intelligent" -- you might be tempted to **always** choose agents over workflows.
 However, keep in mind that **Agents are essentially black boxes.** You can't fully predict or trace their decision-making process.
 They might take unexpected paths, make surprising tool choices, or fail in ways that are difficult to reproduce or diagnose.
 Ask yourself: **Do you trust a black box system in production?**

 **The appeal of using agents everywhere is understandable, but resist the temptation.**
 1. **Start Simple:** Can you solve your problem without LLMs at all?
 Consider traditional programming first<br>